nfdi4plants/nfdi4plants.github.io/src/content/docs/git.md

 ## Git? - it's not for me...

 Yes, although we spare the technical details here, Git at first glance is complex and there is quite the learning curve for those who really urge to understand the inner workings.
-However, the complexity is also part of its strength to capture the parallel, multi-party, multi-facetted strings of scientifically iterative projects.
+However, the complexity is also part of its strength to capture the parallel, multi-party, multifaceted strings of scientifically iterative projects.
 And more importantly, there is a growing set of helper tools, GUI solutions and integrations into other tools to ease the work with git.

 ## How does DataPLANT support me to version control my data?